neerajgrotra-sketch/senior-motion-ai/README.md

 # senior-motion-ai
-This branch is to build the session
+This branch is to build the session- Working well.
+After building session, camera obverlays on exercises.
-What we’ll design on this branch
+After this we will focus on UI/ UX on session runner and we will create another branch What we’ll design on this branch

 We’re going to define the MVP session system with these concepts: